-How to Identify Meteorites
+How To Identify Meteorites

 - The first step to identify a meteorite is to measure the weight of the rock.
 Meteorites are denser than earthbound debris.
-Even if they are of the same size as that of the earthen rocks, they will weigh as much as 3.5 times more.
+Even if they are of the same size as the earthen rocks, they will weigh as much as 3.5 times more.

 - The surface of a meteorite is smoother than the other rocks.
 Its sharp edges and points melt away when it enters earth's surface, resulting in smoother surfaces.